Sign up today for our monthly newsletter with tips to help you explore the best of Phoenix.

 What restaurants are at the gardens?

 There are a number of different ticket prices at the Desert Botanical Garden.
 These prices change depending on a number of different factors.
-The full prices mentioned below are on the website.

 Estimated Ticket Prices:

 These are the only discounts currently available for the Desert Botanical Gardens: